UWCubeSat/hs2-software-design/docs/DataCollection/CameraManager.md

 `CameraManager` is a Layer 2 queued component driving one physical camera.
 It is meant to be instantiated once per camera.

-The camera hardware itself is a XIMEA xiC USB3 camera on a Sony Pregius CMOS sensor
+The camera hardware itself is a XIMEA xiC USB3 camera on a Sony Pregius CMOS sensor.
+The component mainly relies on xiAPI (https://www.ximea.com/support/wiki/apis/XiAPI_Manual) to perform all camera operations, except for image captures which happens through a GPIO pin.

 ## Requirements